 In a traditional ‘waterfall’ approach, if something is wrong slap bang in the middle of the end-to-end planned and completed software, a large part of the whole thing might need to be pulled apart and put back together.
 Or, as is often the case, the project might be given up as a bad job because fixing it would cost too much or take too much time.

-An agile, iterative approach to software development sounds sensible, functional and, done right, a fool-proof way to negate the risk of embarrassing and costly white elephant or less than optimal projects.
+An agile, iterative approach to software development sounds sensible, functional and, done right, a fool-proof way to negate the risk of an embarrassing and costly white elephant or less than optimal projects.
 And it is, which is why it has become the dominant software development methodology.

 But it also introduces friction between how organisations plan their finances and business strategies and how they develop software.
 Most organisation have a time and cost budget in mind when they plan a new project, for internal efficiencies or as a product for third-party users.